All About Building Fish Ponds

 Many people opt for preformed ponds when building fish ponds because they are so simple to install.
 All you do is dig the shape of the rigid liner to the required depth, make sure the base is level and compact, and pop the pond into the hole.
 Then you backfill around it, fill it with water, and you’re just about there.
 Preformed ponds are manufactured from various materials including fiberglass, glass-fiber reinforced cement, and a range of thermoplastics.

 Disadvantages include limited shapes and sizes and the fact that they can look fake if attention is not paid to the edges of the pond.
 But with imaginative planting or the addition of some type of paving around the perimeter, they can also look wonderfully charming.

 Not only does it look more natural in the ground, but black plastic contains carbon which inhibits the effect of harmful ultraviolet light from the sun.
 Some companies manufacture relatively thick plastic sheeting especially for fish ponds.
-Alternatively you can use vinyl sheeting (the type manufactured for swimming pools), which is more UV stable, but more expensive that polyethylene.
+Alternatively, you can use vinyl sheeting (the type manufactured for swimming pools), which is more UV-stable, but more expensive than polyethylene.

 Butyl rubber is another flexible liner option.
 Available in various thicknesses, it is highly resistant to puncturing and won’t degenerate when exposed to sunlight.
 Often described as the Rolls Royce of pond liners, butyl rubber is understandably expensive when compared to other flexible liners.

 In the U.S., an ethylene-propylene polymer (EPDM) has largely taken the place of butyl rubber.
 Cheaper than butyl, but highly resistant to the sun’s UV rays, 45-mil EPDM is the standard.